 Letter grades are given in all regular Philosophy Department courses at the graduate level.
-(Reading courses are graded on a Pass/Fail basis.)
+(Proseminar and reading courses are graded on a Pass/Fail basis.)
 The minimally passing grade for graduate students in regular courses is B-.
 However, it is expected that students in the Ph.D. program will perform at a considerably higher level than that; any significant accumulation of B- grades will be considered reason for concern as to the student's viability in the program.

-Although this is in general discouraged, in some cases a graduate student may request and be granted an Incomplete (I) grade for a course.
-The decision as to whether or not to grant a particular Incomplete, or any Incompletes at all, rests with the faculty member teaching the course.
-The following deadlines shall apply for the resolution of Incompletes.
-In the case of Incompletes for courses taken in the Fall Term, work must be completed by the last day of final examinations in the following Spring Term; in the case of Incompletes taken in the Spring Term, work must be completed by the first day of classes in the following Fall Term.
-If the deadline for resolving an Incomplete is not met, then the course can no longer be completed for a grade; the Incomplete for that course will stand indefinitely, and the course will not count toward satisfying any requirements.
-This policy applies to all courses taken by Philosophy graduate students, including courses taken outside the Philosophy Department.
+Although this is in general discouraged, in some cases a graduate student may request and be granted an In Progress (IP) grade for a course.
+The following department deadlines shall apply for the resolution of IP grades, though the faculty member teaching the course may choose to impose a tighter deadline.
+In the case of IP grades for courses taken in the Fall Term, work must be completed by the last day of final examinations in the following Spring Term; in the case of IP grades taken in the Spring Term, work must be completed by the first day of classes in the following Fall Term.
+If the deadline for resolving an IP grade is not met, then the grade for the course will be reverted to an F. This policy applies to all courses taken by Philosophy graduate students, including courses taken outside the Philosophy Department.

-g) Good Standing with Respect to Completion of Coursework
+h) Good Standing with Respect to Completion of Coursework

-A student in the Ph.D. program is deemed to be in good standing, with respect to the completion of coursework, if he or she has completed 3 courses in the first Term, 6 courses in the first two Terms, 9 courses in the first three Terms, 12 courses in the first four Terms, and 13 courses in the first five Terms (subject to the provisos concerning Incompletes in #4f above).
+A student in the Ph.D. program is deemed to be in good standing, with respect to the completion of coursework, if he or she has completed 3.5 courses in the first term, 7 courses in the first two terms, 10.5 courses in the first three terms, and 14 courses in the first four terms (subject to the provisos concerning IP grades in Section 5(g) above).

-Transferred courses may not normally be applied towards these totals until the fourth Term; for the first three Terms a student must take three courses per Term, regardless of any previous graduate study.
-In special cases - for example, if there is an intensive and time-consuming course in a field that is important to a student's program of study, but does not qualify as a Philosophy course - a transfer course may be used in an earlier Term to make up the required number of philosophy courses.
-In all cases, students wishing to apply transferred courses towards these totals must make a formal request to the Director of Graduate Studies by the beginning of the Term in question.
-In the case of a request to use a transfer course earlier than the fourth Term, justification must be given and approval is not automatic.
+Only one transferred course may normally be applied towards these totals per semester until the fourth term; for the first three terms a student must take at least three courses (one of which is the Proseminar) in the Department, regardless of any previous graduate study.
+In all cases, students wishing to apply transferred courses towards these totals must make a formal request to the Director of Graduate Studies by the beginning of the term in question.